jackmschroeder/Election-Analytics/Posts/week7.md

 ### A Primer

-It's getting clearer each week that I should be building a probabilistic model with accurate state-level predictions.
-On a non-midterm week, that is what I would be doing here.
-But, as with many things, life got in the way, so instead this week I will be examining turnout trends.
+This week's focus was on shocks, with a particular emphasis on Covid-19.
+By all accounts, the pandemic has already had a massive impact on the 2020 election.
+But can I show this empirically?
 I had three questions:

-(1) How high is turnout generally?
-(Consistently decent.)

-(2) Does this differ by election type?
-(Yes.)

-(3) Are there any regional trends?
-(North > South.)

-(4) What does this tell us for 2020?
-(It's complicated.)
+(1) When did people realize there would be a partisan response to Covid?
+(Pretty quickly.)

+(2) Has the statewide prevalence of Covid impacted Trump's standing in the polls?
+(At first glance, yes.)

+(3) Does this relationship hold up to scrutiny?
+(No, but that doesn't discount the work of others.)

 ### Lockdown Analysis

-To preface any discussion on how Covid could impact voting behavior, it's necessary to look back at our behavior during the lockdowns.
+To preface any discussion on how Covid-19 could impact voting behavior, it's necessary to look back at our behavior during the lockdowns.
 I was doing research with friends (Alex Norris and Gabe Cederberg) for Prof. Michael Hiscox as the pandemic forced us into quarantine.
 We quickly became interested in the response to lockdowns, particularly how obedience to stay-at-home orders seemed to vary across strictly partisan lines.

 As we were in the early stages of lockdowns, we decided to gather mobility data from Cuebiq, a location analytics company.
 Since they were inundated with requests for data-sharing, we scraped results off of their public interface and applied them to the three toughest-hit states at that time: New York, New Jersey, and Connecticut (the tri-state area).